-The pelvic floor muscles form a hammock underneath your pelvis to provide support and control of your bladder and bowel.
-The muscles attach to your pubic bone at the front, then span backwards to your coccyx (tail bone), and outwards to your sitting bones.
-The opening of your bladder and your bowel pass through the pelvic floor.
+The pelvic floor muscles form a hammock underneath your pelvis to provide support and control for your bladder and bowel.
+The muscles attach to your pubic bone at the front, then span backwards to your coccyx (tailbone) and outwards to your sitting bones.
+The opening of your bladder, vagina and your bowel all pass though the pelvic floor.
 The muscles also contribute to sexual satisfaction.